mustpax/dailypost/README.markdown

 dailypost if you want to edit these entries.)
 Remember that time when we had the power outage and the UPS started blowing out black smoke?
 Just grep your motd archive it will come right up.

+## License

+Released under the MIT License.
+See LICENSE for full text.